William Zabka: Career

 Later in the 1980s, Zabka appeared in the comedy movies Just One of the Guys (1985) and Back to School (1986).
 He co-starred on the CBS television series The Equalizer as the son of the title character (1986–89).
 Zabka also played Jack, Audrey's jock boyfriend, in National Lampoon's European Vacation (1985).
-Zabka later tried to step away from playing the class bully character.
+He later tried to step away from playing the class bully character.
 In an interview, Zabka mentioned that he was sometimes hassled in public by random people due to the villainous characters he was best known for.
-In 1986 he had some smaller roles in films such as Dreams of Gold: The Mel Fisher Story and Back to School, while also returning as Johnny Lawrence in The Karate Kid Part II.
+In 1986, Zabka had some smaller roles in films such as Dreams of Gold: The Mel Fisher Story and Back to School, while also returning as Johnny Lawrence in The Karate Kid Part II.

 During the 1990s and 2000s, Zabka acted mostly in independent films and did behind the scenes work while studying to be a filmmaker.
 In 2003, he wrote and produced the short film Most (aka The Bridge) shot on location in the Czech Republic and Poland.
-Most had its world premiere at the Sundance Film Festival in 2003 and won numerous awards at prestigious film festivals, including Best of Festival at the Palm Springs International Festival of Short Films in 2003.
+Later that year, Most had its world premiere at the Sundance Film Festival and the film won numerous awards at prestigious film festivals, including Best of Festival at the Palm Springs International Festival of Short Films in 2003.
 In 2004, Zabka was nominated for an Academy Award for Most in the Live Action Short Film category.

 In 2007, Zabka directed and starred in a music video for the band No More Kings' song, "Sweep the Leg."
 The video stars Zabka as a caricature of himself, living in a trailer in the desert and obsessed with his role in The Karate Kid.
 The video includes cameos by several of the original Karate Kid cast members, including Martin Kove and Ralph Macchio.